 - Expertise in documentation for VISA for all countries.

-- Assisted more than 1000 students for Student Visa for US, UK, Canada, Australia, New Zealand, Singapore, Ireland, Switzerland, Germany, Dubai, Cyprus and France.
+- Assisted more than 5000 students for Student Visa for US, UK, Canada, Australia, New Zealand, Singapore, Ireland, Switzerland, Germany, Dubai, Cyprus and France.

 - Assistance to students in VISA applications and procurement through :

 - Arranging Finances.

 - Complete Financial Documentation.

 The students are provided with the details about how to go for the personal interview and how to answer the questions, which are asked by the interviewer.
 The students are provided with a list of Do’s and Don’ts, as pre and post departure briefing.
 We also provide students with the list of documents required for Visa, so that there is no mistake in the documentation part.

 We do the documentation for Visas of all the countries including the appointment scheduling.
 Our Visa Cell for students provides the able guidance of efficient Chartered Accountants for the complete financial documentation.
 The Visa documentation includes filing of the Income Tax Returns, Bank Certification, guidance for educational loans and bank finance etc. Other expert staff is constantly at hand to help the students in every way.

 Krishna Consultants has been successful in assisting for Visa to those students who’s Visas’ had been rejected by the Consulate also.
 Till-date more than 5000 students have successfully gone to different countries through our Consultancy.
 We have a success rate of more than 95% in securing ‘Student Visas’.

 What is VISA?